mcd500/ta-ref/docs/run_sample_program.md

-# How to run sample TA programs on ta-ref
+# How to run sample TA programs on TA-Ref

-Currently ta-ref supports writing TA's for three targets namely
+Currently TA-Ref supports writing TA's for three targets namely
 - Keystone
 - OP-TEE
 - Intel SGX

-The pre-built ta-ref docker images for all three targets are already available.
+The pre-built TA-Ref docker images for all three targets are already available.
 The details are mentioned below

 | Target | docker image |